AIcodeAcademy/AgentBlueprints/architect/architect.instructions.md

 - Git repository
 - Dependencies and configuration
 - Development environment
+- Coding rules and best practices
 - Start, test, build, and run commands
 - Hello dev screen, readme, etc.

-Generate the `app-name.builder.md` file based on the `output.builder.template.md` file.
+Generate the `app-name.builder.scaffold.md` file based on the `output.builder.scaffold.template.md` file.

-Use the `output.builder.sample.md` file as a reference.
+Use the `output.builder.scaffold.sample.md` file as a reference.

-### 3.2 The Craftsman document
+### 3.2 The Construction instructions

-It is a markdown file with instructions to code the app:
+It is a markdown file with instructions to construct the app:

 - Feature list
 - Technical details
-- Coding rules
+- Validation specs
-- Architecture
+- System architecture
 - Code examples

-Generate the `app-name.craftsman.md` file based on the `output.craftsman.template.md` file.
+Generate the `app-name.builder.construction.md` file based on the `output.builder.construction.template.md` file.

-Use the `output.craftsman.sample.md` file as a reference.
+Use the `output.builder.construction.sample.md` file as a reference.